Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 From the sensual favorites (Dream Stadium, Nature) to the internal documentaries (Ballplayer: Pelotero) to uncontrollable comedy (The Sandlot, A League of Their Own), we have a series of black assassins.

-And because we know that baseball fans tend to be mathematical experts, here are our: We only selected new movies before sorting them using our rating formula, taking into account factors such as the release year and the number of complete reviews.
+And because baseball fans tend to be mathematical experts, here are our: We only selected new movies before sorting them using our rating formula, considering factors such as the release year and the number of complete reviews.

 The latest is important for non-theater films (such as 61 or The Battered Bastards of Baseball) to keep that pitch grass beautiful and balanced.

 Batter up!
-It’s time to play some of the best baseball movies of all time.
+It’s time to play some of the best baseball movies ever.

 1. It Happens Every Spring (1949)